nikkikobako/MS2-Rescue-Me/README.md

 ## Introduction <a name="introduction"></a>

 My Rescue Centre is a fictional website that aims to match rescued animals with loving owners and a perminant home.
-The site will consist of 3 pages containing information about the rescue center, a fun quiz to engage the user and the pets available for adoption.
+The site will consist of 3 pages containing information about the rescue center, the pets available for adoption and a fun quiz to engage the user.
 There is also a pop up form to request a home visit.

 [ Table of Contents](#home)

 ## User Experience (UX) <a name="ux"></a>

--   ### User stories <a name="stories"></a>
+### User stories <a name="stories"></a>

    - Creator

         1. As the creator, I want to showcase the animals I have at the rescue centre.
-        2. As the creator, I want to attract vistors to the site.
+        2. As the creator, I want to make the site easy to use and navigate and ensure vistors want to use us.
         3. As the creator, I want to make the site fun to use.
         4. As the creator, I want to make it easy for the visitor to find a pet.
         5. As the creator, I want to make it easy for the visitor to contact the rescue centre.

    - Visitor

         1. As a visitor, I want to easily understand the main purpose of the site and learn more about the work of the rescue centre.
         2. As a visitor, I want to be able to easily navigate throughout the site to find content.